CurlyWurly-1/PICO-W-Micropython-examples/README.md

 _(N.B.
 If the OLED still doesn't work, try using the SSD1306 driver https://how2electronics.com/interfacing-ssd1306-oled-display-with-raspberry-pi-pico/)_

 The purpose of this page is to enable you to get started using these modules.
-Once all is connected and working OK, you could copy the relevant code from the programs to create your own "thing" e.g. On your own webpage, display the Temperature/Humidity/GPS Co-ordinates/Compass bearing.
-The main plus point is that you can do this adaption, knowing that your modules are already connected up and working OK.
+Once all is connected and working OK, you could copy the relevant code from the programs to create your own "thing" e.g. You own "thing" could be a webpage that displays the Temperature/Humidity/GPS Co-ordinates/Compass bearing.
+The main plus point is that you can do this subsequent adaption, knowing that your modules are already connected up and working OK.
+All you have to do is follow Steps 1 to 4 (as outlined below)

-I hope you have as much fun with this as I have had in creating the repo.
+I hope you have as much fun using this, as I have had in creating the repo.

 To get the programs installed, use software called "Thonny" https://thonny.org/  to copy the content of directory "PICO_programs" from this repo to your PICO W i.e. Copy all the files one by one until what you see in your PICO W is this
  - The main directory in your PICO W contain 10 programs and new directory called "lib"